revelrylabs/ecto_soft_delete/README.md

 results = Repo.all(query, with_deleted: true)
 ```

+> [!IMPORTANT]
+> This only works for the topmost schema.
+If using `Ecto.SoftDelete.Repo`, rows fetched through associations (such as when using `Repo.preload/2`) will still be filtered.

 ## Repos

 To support deletion in repos, just add `use Ecto.SoftDelete.Repo` to your repo.